Government Transportation Revenues and Expenditures:

 Note: Transportation revenues in several years include transfers to Highway Trust Fund from other sources.
 See Transportation Trust Funds for transfer amount.

-Total Government Transportation Revenues and Expenditures Government Transportation Revenues and Expenditure by State
+Total Government Transportation Revenues and Expenditures | Revenue and Expenditure Comparison by Mode | Government Transportation Revenues and Expenditures by State

 Government Transportation Revenues and Expenditures by State